 Since 1953, the Campbell Soup Foundation has provided financial support to nonprofits in our hometown communities.

 We empower our employees to give back to causes they believe in.
-Through our program, we match charitable gifts, provide volunteer grants, and enable our employees create an impact in their local communities.
+Through our program, we match charitable gifts, provide volunteer grants, and enable our employees to create an impact in their local communities.

 When disaster strikes, our communities count on us to help.
 We take a two-tiered approach to disaster relief, starting with immediate food and financial aid followed by partnerships with local and national organizations to support long-term recovery.